dtkeppler/100-days-of-code/log.md

 ### Day 36: July 16, 2017
 #### Time: 2.5 hours

 **Today's Progress**: After spending a good bit of time trying to figure out the Wikimedia API, I decided to go on the FCC forum for some advice.
-Once I found the basic format of the search query URL needed, I made a successful call and print the first 10 article titles to the page.
+Once I found the basic format of the search query URL needed, I made a successful call on a hard-coded URL and printed the first 10 article titles to the page.

 **Takeaways:**  The Wikimedia API documentation is NOT very user-friendly (or at least not newbie-friendly).
 Now that I know what I'm looking for, I'll try to go into the API sandbox and pay around again.

+**Link to work:** [Wikipedia Viewer] (https://codepen.io/dtkeppler/pen/jwXVVR)

+### Day 37: July 17, 2017
+#### Time: 1.5 hours

+**Today's Progress**: Although the AJAX call worked using .get() while CORS-enabled, I needed to change to a .ajax() call to allow for JSONP.
+I was able to do so with the help of a [good article] (http://www.9bitstudios.com/2014/03/getting-data-from-the-wikipedia-api-using-jquery/).
+I also got it to print a "no entries" message when the returned array has a length of 0.

+**Takeaways:**  You can iterate over an object using a "for...in" loop.
+Not related to this project, but I was reading an article an rediscovered this very important loop syntax.

 **Link to work:** [Wikipedia Viewer] (https://codepen.io/dtkeppler/pen/jwXVVR)